Hip Reconstruction Surgeon

 Hip reconstruction is a surgery to repair or replace a damaged hip joint that causes pain and limits your movement.

-Dr. Okoroha has extensive training in hip reconstruction and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in hip reconstruction and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 Anatomy of the Hip Joint